 2. Ḥusaynī: means that our school/Zāwiya’s spiritual leadership after ʾAlī is inspired by the life, mission, vision, struggle, and sacrifices of al-Ḥ̣asan then al-Ḥ̣usayn (d.
 680).
 Al-Ḥ̣usayn’s life was an example of selflessness, continuous struggle, firm adherence to non-violence in the face of violent tyranny, proactiveness, and unconditional love to those who fought and killed him and his family.

 3. Nīnowī: refers to the valley of Nineveh where al-Ḥ̣usayn was martyred.
 It is a symbol of sacrifice, honor, dignity, nobility, chivalry, and altruism.
-It is also a symbol of peace extinguishing violence by non-violence, love extinguishing hate, sacrifice extinguishing opportunism, selflessness extinguishing selfishness, and hope extinguishing despair.
-Ninveh is also another ancient city of monks and mystics mentioned in the bible.
-Nīnowī also refers to the Shaykh ʾAlī, the father of Saʿīd; whose great grandson is the current Shaykh of the Zāwiya.
+The valley of Nineveh housing Al-Husayn’s sacrifice is a symbol of peace extinguishing violence by non-violence, love extinguishing hate, sharing extinguishing opportunism, selflessness extinguishing selfishness, and hope extinguishing despair.
+Additionally, Ninveh is another ancient city of monks and mystics mentioned in the bible.
+Nīnowī or Nunowī also refers to the Shaykh ʾAlī, the father of Saʿīd; whose great grandson is the current Shaykh of the Zāwiya.

 In summary, The ‘Alawī Ḥusaynī Nīnowī Zāwiya is a Sufi school which is a continuation of the schools of various lines of Islamic Sufism/mysticism (schools of Iḥsān/Tazkiyah).
 The ‘Alawī Ḥusaynī Nīnowī Zāwiyah is authorized in and honors the codes and teachings of the major Sufi scholars throughout the Muslim history, such as: